agustinacassi/agustinacassi/README.md

 ### About me

 As a full-stack web developer, I specialize in using JavaScript, Node.js, Express, React, PSQL, MongoDB, Firebase, HTML, and CSS to deliver solutions.
-Additionally, I also have experience with Ethereum, Solidity, Web3.js, Ethers.js, Chainlink, and Open Zeppelin as a full-stack web3 developer.
+I also have experience with Material UI, Chakra UI and Styled Components.
+Additionally, I also have experience with Ethereum, Solidity, Web3.js, Ethers.js, Web3React, Chainlink, and Open Zeppelin as a full-stack web3 developer.

 I made the switch from being a lawyer to a developer because I believe that technology is the best way to improve people's lives.
 I am extremely passionate about creating solutions through code and making sure they are user-friendly.